lokesh/pinback/README.md

 8. The response should include your access token.
 9. Rename `.env.example` file to `.env` and populate `FOURSQUARE_OAUTH_TOKEN` with your access token.

-Open up `config.js` and update the location and calendar settings to your liking and then run `npm run start` to test the fetching and calendar generation.
+Open up `config.js` and update the settings to your liking and then run `npm run start` to test the fetching and calendar generation.

+**Configuration Options**
+- `myCity`: Your home city (used to simplify location display)
+- `myCountry`: Your home country (used for international vs domestic formatting)
+- `eventDurationInMinutes`: How long each check-in event should appear (default: 60)
+- `defaultIcon`: Fallback emoji for uncategorized venues (default: 📍)

 > [!NOTE]
 > Rather than a single ICS file for all check-ins, we create multiple files for each 5-year period.
 This is to avoid hitting a possible 1MB file limit for subscribed calendars in Google Calendar -- the documentation on this is fuzzy.
 You will need to subscribe to each of the files individually in your calendar app.